clock157/umi-plugin-library-antd-demo/README.md

 `npm run deploy`

-use ghpages to publish your doc site on `username.github.io/repo`
+use ghpages to publish your doc site on `username.github.io/repo` (not work ?)